 #39.
 Follow Santa’s Progress on Christmas Eve

-Check out our Santa Watch page and follow Santa as he whizzes round the globe on Christmas Eve!
+Check out our Santa Watch page and follow Santa as he whizzes around the globe on Christmas Eve!

-Try out some of the free Christmas Apps available for smartphones or Tablets.
-Here are 5 Free Christmas Smartphone Apps reviewed by Mykidstime parents.
+Try out some of Christmas Apps available for smartphones or Tablets.
+Here are 5 Christmas Smartphone Apps reviewed by Mykidstime parents.

 There is always a local panto near you to enjoy with the kids over the holidays.
 Get practising your Boos and “He’s Behind You”‘s!